shahriar-rahman/GHI-Assessment-using-SVR-and-BRR/README.md

 </br>

-### • Bayesian Ridge Regression (BRR)
+### • Bayesian Ridge Regression
-BRR follows Bayes' theorem which describes the conditional probability of an event based on prior knowledge of conditions that might be related to the event.
+Bayesian Ridge Regression (BRR) follows Bayes' theorem which describes the conditional probability of an event based on prior knowledge of conditions that might be related to the event.
 Since Bayesian statistics treat probability as a degree of belief, Bayes' theorem can directly assign a probability distribution that quantifies the belief to the parameter or set of parameters.
 As a result, BRR allows a natural mechanism to survive insufficient data or poorly distributed data by formulating linear regression using probability distribution rather than point estimates.
 The output or response ‘y’ is assumed to be drawn from a probability distribution rather than estimation as a single value.
 Mathematically, to obtain a fully probabilistic model the response y is assumed to be Gaussian distributed around Xw as follows:

 </br>